wyfo/apischema/docs/data_model.md

 ## Skip field

 Dataclass fields can be excluded from *apischema* processing by using `apischema.metadata.skip` in the field metadata.
-It can be parametrized with `deserialization`/`serialization` boolean parameters to skip field only for the given operations.
+It can be parametrized with `deserialization`/`serialization` boolean parameters to skip a field only for the given operations.

 ```python
 {!skip.py!}